FreeClimbAPI/Node-List-Participants-How-To-Guide/README.md

-# Node - List Participants Tutorial
+# Node - List Participants How-To Guide

 This project serves as a guide to help you build an application with FreeClimb.
-View this tutorial on [FreeClimb.com](https://docs.freeclimb.com/docs/list-conference-participants#section-nodejs).
+View this how-to guide on [FreeClimb.com](https://docs.freeclimb.com/docs/list-conference-participants#section-nodejs).
 Specifically, the project will:

 - List the participants of the specified conference